 In 1966, the film Blowup was released.

-In 1970, Victoria Coach Station was nationalised.
+In 1970, Victoria Coach Station was nationalised and then purchased by London Transport (now Transport for London).

-Estimates for 1971 put the White British population at 6,500,000 and 87% of the total population.
+Estimates for 1971 put the White British population at 6,500,000, which accounted for 87% of the total population.

 In 1971, the film A Clockwork Orange was released.

-In December 1981, the temperature in London reached a low of −17.4 °C (0.7 °F) at Northolt.
+On 13 December 1981, Northolt recorded the lowest temperature in London at −17.4 °C (0.7 °F).

 In 1986, the film The Great Mouse Detective was released.

-As of the 2021 census, 7.3% of London's total population had arrived prior to 1990.
+According to the 2021 census, 7.3% of London's population had arrived prior to 1990.

-As of the 2021 census, 5.7% of London's total population had arrived between 1991 and 2001.
+According to the 2021 census, 5.7% of London's population had arrived between 1991 and 2001.

 In 1994, the opening of the Channel Tunnel connected London directly to the continental rail network, allowing Eurostar services to begin.